 ASP.NET Project Templates

-With Update 3 installed new ASP.NET projects will include various changes include:
+With Update 3, new installed ASP.NET projects now include the following changes:

 - Added support for two-factor authentication in One ASP.NET templates (for both MVC and Web Forms).
 You can learn more by reading: Two-factor authentication using SMS and email with ASP.NET Identity.

-- We’ve moved the ASP.NET Facebook Template out of the file new project dialog, and instead it is now hosted in the NuGet gallery (see: Microsoft.AspNet.Facebook).
-This will enable Microsoft to make more rapid changes to this template as Facebook API’s change.
+- The ASP.NET Facebook Template has been moved out of the File > New > Project dialog and into the NuGet gallery where it is now hosted (see: Microsoft.AspNet.Facebook).
+This allows Microsoft to make rapid changes to this template as Facebook's APIs change.

 Update 3 provides added support for SignInManager, which makes it easier to add two-factor authentication, account lockout, and other security features when you log on.